Pranshu-Bahadur/ComputerVision-NatrualComputing-PractiseNotes/README.md

 // An edge is can be defined as a cluster e and inter-dissimlarity b/w edge clusters can be calculated using centroids & Euclidean Distance as a measure.

-An Edge Detector is a method to derive the most valid subset of image-clusters (ordered-sets of pixels) by using image-filtering (i.e. maximizing for intra-cluster similarity, and minimizing for inter-cluster dissimilarity) and then picking the most valid subset of clusters.
+An Edge Detector is a method to derive the most valid subset of image-clusters (ordered-sets of pixels) by using image-filtering (i.e. maximizing for intra-cluster similarity, and minimizing for inter-cluster similarity) and then picking the most valid subset of clusters.

 DFS for edge detection?